conan-io/docs/reference/commands/creator/test.rst

     positional arguments:
-      path                  Path to the "testing" folder containing a conanfile.py or to a recipe file with test() methode.g. conan test_package/conanfile.py pkg/version@user/channel
+      path                  Path to the "testing" folder containing a conanfile.py or to a recipe file with test() method e.g. conan test_package/conanfile.py pkg/version@user/channel
       reference             pkg/version@user/channel of the package to be tested